tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 Ideally, we would publish this post at the very same moment we rename our branches.
 But that's not possible for a variety of reasons, chiefly because no single person has the necessary permissions for all of the affected repos.

 Coordinated change is going to work best for repos that are part of an organization-wide effort, because each organization has at least one person with the necessary superpowers.
 But things are more complicated for the one-off repos.
-If there's a repo you care about, that has an open issue about branch renaming, and yet the change doesn't seem to be happening?
+Is there a repo you care about, that has an open issue about branch renaming, and yet the change doesn't seem to be happening?
 Feel free to give us a gentle nudge by commenting in the issue thread.

 ## usethis x.y.z has functions to help

 The recently released x.y.z. version of usethis has some new functions to support changes in the default branch.
-To be clear, you don't *need* usethis to do adapt to change in the default branch.
-The work can be done via command line Git and/or in a web browser, if that's how you roll.
+To be clear, you don't *need* usethis to adapt to change in the default branch.
+On a small scale, the work can be done through some combination of command line Git and actions in a web browser, if that's how you roll.

 But the new `git_default_branch*()` family of functions can make this process more pleasant, for those who enjoy using devtools/usethis, especially for Git and GitHub tasks.
+These functions also help us do this work programmatically for hundreds of repositories at a time.

 You can install the newest version of usethis from CRAN with: